Meteor by MBDA Turns Modern Jets Into Predators

 Long-Range Capability: Meteor offers exceptional range, far surpassing traditional air-to-air missiles like the AIM-120 AMRAAM.
 Its maximum range can reach up to 200 km (110 nmi), with a No Escape Zone of 60 km (32 nmi) or more, enabling aircraft to engage enemy targets well beyond visual range (BVR).

-We would encourage you to explore this article as well: Discover the Science of Shock Diamond Patterns
+We would encourage you to explore this article as well: Let's Delve Into The Soviet Kh-58 Anti Radiation Missile

 Active Radar Guidance: The missile uses active radar homing, which means it can track and engage targets autonomously once launched.
 This reduces the need for continuous radar lock from the launch platform, allowing the launching aircraft to manoeuvre or disengage quickly after firing.